GenderMagProject/GenderMagRecordersAssistant/privacy-policy.md

 ## PRIVACY POLICY

-This Privacy Policy describes how your information is collected, used, and shared when you use GenderMag Recorder's Assistant tool.
+This Privacy Policy describes how your information is collected, used, and shared when you use the GenderMag Recorder's Assistant tool.

 * How does the GenderMag Recorder’s Assistant collect data?
 The GenderMag Recorder’s Assistant asks questions during the Gendermag walkthrough on your prototype or website.